Cesi family

 The Cesi family is an Italian noble family which belonged to the high aristocracy of Rome and the Papal States.

 Origins

 The Cesi family takes its surname from Cesi.

-The fieldom of Cesi was originally part of the Lombard Duchy of Spoleto.
+The fiefdom of Cesi was originally part of the Lombard Duchy of Spoleto.
 The Cesi fief was of the Arnolfi family, the chief seat of the Terre Arnolfe.
 The Arnolfi family claimed descent from the Lombard Arnulf, vassal of Duke of Spoleto.
 The duchy was then annexed to the Papal States.
 It comes from the Latin word caesi and the Latin verb caedere.
 Contraction of the Lombard toponym Cesina, which indicated a coppice wood or a place cleared of woodland.

+The original and common coat of arms of the Cesi was a carob (Ceratonia siliqua) tree on six mountains.